VR-25/acc/README.md

 # This is necessary only if the current limit affects both input and charging current values.
 # Try this if low current values don't work.
 # "accd --init" is required after changing this (automated by "acc --set").

+# batt_status_workaround (bsw) #
+# With this enabled, in addition to just reading POWER_SUPPLY_STATUS, if the battery is "Charging" and current is within -11 and 95 mA (inclusive), battery status is considered "Idle".
+Status is considered "Discharging", if current drops significantly, after calling the disable_charging function.
+# By not relying solely on the information provided by POWER_SUPPLY_STATUS, this approach boosts compatibility quite dramatically.
+So much so, that on certain devices (e.g., Nokia 2.2), acc only works when this is enabled.
+# On the other hand, the user may observe charging control inconsistencies on devices that report wrong current values or major current fluctuations.
+# Oftentimes, charging control issues are related to the power adapter.

+# sched (sd) #
+# Command/script schedules, in the following format:
+#
+# sched="HHMM command...
+# HHMM command...
+# ..."
+#
+# e.g., 3900 mV at 22:00, and 4100 mV at 6:00, daily:
+# sched="2200 acc -s mcv=3900
+# 0600 acc -s mcv=4100"
+#
+# 12 hour format is not supported.
+# Each schedule must be on its own line.
+# Each line is daemonized.
+# This is not limited to acc commands.
+It can run anything.
+#
+# Commands:
+#   -s|--set [sd|sched]="[+-]schedule to add or pattern to delete"
+#     e.g.,
+#       acc -s sd=-2050 (delete schedules that match 2050)
+#       acc -s sd="+2200 acc -s mcv=3900 mcc=500; acc -n "Switched to \"sleep\" profile" (append schedule)
+#     Note: "acc -s sd=" behaves just like similar commands (restores default value; for schedules, it's null)

+# batt_status_override (bso) #
+# Overrides the battery status determined by the not_charging function.
+# It can be Idle, Discharging (both case sensitive), or logic to PRINT the desired value for the _status variable.
+# When set to Idle or Discharging, _status will be set to that value if the enforced* charging switch state is off.
+# It only works in conjunction with an enforced charging switch (set manually, has a trailing " --").
+#
+# Usage scenario: the switch "main/cool_mode 0 1" supports idle mode.
+However, sometimes it does not respond soon enough (e.g., due to fast charging).
+The user can then enforce it with acc -ss and set batt_status_override=Idle.
+This means, when main/cool_mode is on (0), _status will be determined by the not_charging function (as usual), but when it's off (1), _status will be Idle, bypassing the not_charging function.
+#
+# If the user were to write their own logic, it would've be something as follows:
+# batt_status_override='[ $(cat main/cool_mode) -eq 1 ] && printf Idle'

+# reboot_resume (rr) #
+# Reboot (when capacity <= resume_capacity) to re-enable charging.
+# A warning notification is posted 60 seconds prior, for the user to block the action, if they so please.

+# one-line scripts #
+# Every line that begins with ": " is interpreted as a one-line script.
+# This feature can be useful for many things, including setting up persistent config profiles (source a file that overrides the main config).
+# All script lines are executed whenever the config is loaded/sourced.
+# This happens regularly while the daemon is running, and at least once per command run.
+# Warning: all files used in one-line scripts must reside somewhere in /data/adb/, just like acc's own data files.

 #/DC#
 ```